Which 4×4 roof tent to choose?

 Enjoy your reading!

 Ground or roof tent?
 Ground tent or rooftent?
 It is sometimes interesting not to be on the ground: rocks, pebbles, roots, non-flat ground, mud, small floods will make you regret not having chosen a roof tent.
 Another factor to take into account is the animals that roam the camps at night, especially in Africa.
 Being able to put your nose outside the tent without coming face-to-face with a hyena is not negligible.
 They also offer good protection against snakes and scorpions, which sometimes tend to crawl under your ground tent.
 Being high up insulates you from the cold of the ground.
-And of course, what the pleasure of sleeping in a spacious roof tent with a panoramic view !
+And of course, it’s great to be able to sleep in a spacious roof tent with a panoramic view!
 Without spoiling anything, here’s our favorite roof tent.
-In this article, we’ll only be talking about car-related equipment, so we won’t go into detail about the choice of ground tents.
+In this article, we’ll only be talking about car-related equipment, so we won’t go into detail about the choice of floor tents.
 See our selection of floor tents here.

 Criteria to consider when choosing a 4×4 roof tent